JV-conseil-Internet-Consulting/django-azure-active-directory-signin/docs/index.md

 ## Credits

-This app is heavily inspired by and builds on functionality in
+This app is inspired by and builds on functionality in
 <https://github.com/AgileTek/django-azure-auth>, with both feature
-improvements and code assurance through testing.
+improvements, code coverage and extended documentation.

 ## Readings 📚